shidarin/cdl_convert/docs/usage_cc.md

 :::{warning}
 When an instance of {class}`~cdl_convert.correction.ColorCorrection` is first created, the `id` provided is checked against a class level dictionary variable named `members` to ensure that no two {class}`~cdl_convert.correction.ColorCorrection` share the same `id`, as this is required by the specification.

-Giving duplicate `id` will result in a number being appended to the back, unless `HALT_ON_ERROR` is set, in which case it will fail.
+Giving duplicate `id` will result in a number being appended to the back, unless `config.HALT_ON_ERROR` is set, in which case it will fail.

 Reset the members list by calling the `reset_members` method of {class}`~cdl_convert.correction.ColorCorrection` or reset all class member lists and dictionaries with {func}`~cdl_convert.reset_all`.
 :::